 The purpose of the Association is to promote, preserve and protect the game of golf.
 Every GAP activity is designed to do just that.

 In terms of competitive golf, the Association offers events for players of all ages and skill levels.
-Included in the 2016 GAP schedule are the 116th BMW Philadelphia Amateur Championship; the 112th Open Championship; the 114th Joseph H. Patterson Cup and 33rd Middle-Amateur Championship.
+Included in the 2018 GAP schedule are the 118th BMW Philadelphia Amateur Championship; the 116th Joseph H. Patterson Cup; the 114th Open Championship and 35th Middle-Amateur Championship.

-While GAP is charged with promoting the game and guarding its ancient and honorable traditions, it also focuses on keeping up with modern technology.
-Through its Web site, communications via e-mail and on-line entries, the Association provides 21st century service to golfers, clubs and the game in the Delaware Valley.
+Although GAP is charged with promoting the game and guarding its ancient and honorable traditions, it also focuses on keeping up with modern technology.
+Through its website, communications via e-mail and online entries, the Golf Association of Philadelphia provides 21st century service to golfers, clubs and the game in the Delaware Valley.

-Championships - Of special importance are the championships GAP conducts to determine and recognize the top amateur in its service area, the best mid-amateur, the best junior and the best senior.
-The Association also conducts qualifying competitions for eight United States Golf Association (USGA) championships, in addition to a number of handicap and team events.
+Championships - Of special importance are the championships GAP conducts to determine and recognize the top amateur in its service area, the best mid-amateur, the best Junior and the best senior.
+The Golf Association of Philadelphia also conducts qualifying competitions for 12 United States Golf Association (USGA) championships, in addition to a number of handicap and team events.

 Computer Assistance Programs - Member Clubs that fully support the USGA Handicap System and select the paperless option are eligible for the Computer Assistance Program (CAP).
-The CAP provides new computer hardware to all participating clubs and the latest GHIN Management Program and Tournament Pairing Program software.
+The CAP provides new computer hardware to all participating clubs and the latest GHIN Management Program and USGA Tournament Management software.
 Providing a uniform platform allows the Association to promptly and efficiently serve its membership.

-Course Ratings - Five Golf Association of Philadelphia teams rate every member course on a seven-year rotation as well as non-Member Clubs requesting the service in the area.
-GAP rates 25-30 courses annually, with each course requiring a full day’s commitment from the team of volunteers.
-Ratings compiled by these teams are reviewed by the GAP staff to make sure that criteria are being consistently applied.
+Course Ratings - Seven Golf Association of Philadelphia teams rate every member course on a seven-year rotation as well as non-Member Clubs requesting the service in the area.
+GAP rates 40-45 courses annually, with each course requiring a full day’s commitment from the team of volunteers.
+Ratings compiled by these teams are reviewed by the Golf Association of Philadelphia staff to make sure that criteria are being consistently applied.
 This allows any player with a valid GAP/GHIN Handicap Index to fairly compete against any other player with a GAP/GHIN Handicap.
 The Golf Association of Philadelphia Magazine focused on course rating and handicapping in its Summer 2015 issue.

 Golf Association of Philadelphia Magazine - The Golf Association of Philadelphia Magazine is the official publication of the Golf Association of Philadelphia.
 The Golf Association of Philadelphia Magazine provides extensive features and tournament coverage along with news and notes from the game of golf in the Philadelphia area.
 Individual Members are eligible to receive a complimentary copy of the magazine by contacting the Golf Office or by managing the subscriptions tab located in My GAP Locker.